nodox/fullstack-bootcamp/chapter-0-setup-a-development-environment.md

 Each operating system calls the command line by different names.
 On Mac, `Terminal` or `Terminal.app` is an application to access the command line.
 Terminal comes preinstalled on all Mac computers.
 To find the terminal program you can search using macOS search or you can follow these steps: `Finder > Applications > Utilities > Terminal.app`.
 On Windows, the `command prompt` interacts with the command line.
 However this windows application will not be powerful enough for us to complete our projects so we need to install a better application to access the command line.

 ## Windows Only: Install Linux
 For windows users we are going to need to run a different operating system called linux on our computers.
 Linux is a free software.

 Lets download the a version of the linux operating systems called `Ubuntu` from this [page](https://www.ubuntu.com/downloads/desktop).
 You will see a `ubuntu.iso` file somewhere in your downloads folder.

 Download the virtualization software Virtualbox from this [page](https://virtualbox.org/wiki/Downloads).

 Run the installation program with all the default options.
 Click the new button, on the drop down choose `Linux` and `Ubuntu (XX-bit)`.
-The default bits on your computer wil be automaticall detected.
+The default bits on your computer wil be automatically detected.

 If not, visit this [Windows FAQ page](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) to determine the number of bits on your CPU.

 Once created, click the ubuntu and then click settings up top.
 Go to `storage`, under `Controller: IDE` choose the empty CD slot.
 On the `Optical Drive`, choose the little CD picture and located the ubuntu.iso file we just downloaded.
 Start the Press ok and launch the ubuntu OS.

 If you are confused please see this [tutorial](https://askubuntu.com/questions/710608/how-do-i-install-ubuntu-on-virtualbox-on-mac-os-x-el-capitan).
 Install ubuntu following the default options.
 When you are done and see the desktop, right click and press `Open Terminal`.

 ### Fun with the terminal